 Most scooters have instruction manuals that were clearly a last minute thought — in broken English.
 The Unagi instruction manual is in clearly written English and has clear illustrations.

 The Unagi ride feels ultra solid and nothing rattles or shakes.
-The stem has zero wobble and is very easy to fold up and down.
+The stem has zero wobble and is easy to fold up and down.

 We inadvertently crash tested this scooter at top speed (our fault) and it survived with only some minor scratches (our bruises were worse).